realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - Defaults to the first memory location(0x00000000), and then increments by 1 after each instruction is executed
     - The "program counter" is updated by the "clock" at the end of each "cycle", or when a "jump" instruction is executed

-  - ### Fetch-Decode-Execute Cycle of the CPU - "The Dumb Work of the CPU"
+  - ### Fetch-Decode-Execute Cycle of the CPU — "The Dumb Quick Work of the CPU"
     - Fetch means to get the next opcode instruction from main memory and put it into the "instruction register" on the CPU
     - Decode means to figure out what the opcode operation is and what the operands are (if any)
       - "Operands" are the "arguments" to the operation. ie: the "source" and "destination" of the operation